TonyPhan0505/Selenium-UI-Test/README.md

 - Secondary email: bhphan@ualberta.ca
 - LinkedIn: https://www.linkedin.com/in/tony-phan-988849142/
 - Date of completion: Nov 1st 2024
 - Description: This is Tony Phan's solution for the assessment to test the understanding and capabilities of a potential automation engineer candidate.
-The solution is written in test.js.
+The solution is written in JavaScript using Selenium.

 ## Repository's structure
-- Given files:
+#### Given files:
 #### `./guide.html`
 #### `./index.html`

-- Solution files:
+#### Solution files:
 #### `./test.js`

 ## Dependencies